UCSF-DataSci/ds217-11-final-dr-justinetang/report.md

 ## 6. Limitations & next steps

 **Limitations**
-- **Data quality:** Some sensors have substantial missingness (e.g., Wet Bulb / Rain fields).
-Forward/back-fill helps but can mask longer outages.
+- **Data quality:** Some sensors have missing values (e.g., Wet Bulb / Rain fields), which may introduce bias.
 - **Potential remaining leakage:** Although rolling windows of the target were avoided, careful review of feature correlation is necessary (features with >0.99 correlation to the target indicate leakage).
 - **Station heterogeneity:** If station metadata is present, models could be improved by station-specific models or hierarchical modeling.